flet-dev/website/blog/2025-01-17-flet-v-0-26-release-announcement.md

 ## Custom extensions

-Flet now makes it easy to create and build project with your custom controls based on Flutter widgets.
+Flet now makes it easy to create and build projects with your custom controls based on Flutter widgets or Flutter external packages:

-Create new virtual enviroment and then [install Flet](/docs/getting-started/#python-venv-module) there.
+1. Create new virtual enviroment and then [install Flet](/docs/getting-started/#python-venv-module) there.

-### Create Flet extension project

-Create new Flet project from template:
+2. Create Flet new extension project from template:

 ```
 flet create --template extension --project-name my-project
 ```

+A project with new MyProject control will be created.
+Thw control is just a Text Flutter widget with two properties.

-### Build your app for macos
+3. Build your app

+Flet project created from extension template has examples/my_project_example folder with the example app.

-When in the folder where your pyproject.tolm for the app is, run flet build command:
+When in the folder where your pyproject.toml for the app is, run flet build command.

+For macos:
 ```
 cd examples/my_project_example
 flet build macos